This article provides a list of considerations travelers should take into account when entering the United States from Canada or Mexico.

 If I am currently in Mexico or Canada, and I would like to drive to the United States, will I have to apply for an ESTA authorization?

-If you have citizenship from a country that forms part of the VWP (Visa Waiver Program) and you want to enter the United States from Canada or Mexico, there is no need to apply for an ESTA.
+If you have citizenship from a country that forms part of the VWP (Visa Waiver Program) and you want to enter the United States from Canada or Mexico, you will need to apply an ESTA.
+From October 1st 2022, VWP travelers entering the U.S. by land will be required to obtain an ESTA.

-– If you have a valid stamp in your passport or a valid I-94W from an earlier entry into the United States.
+– If you have a valid stamp in your passport from an earlier entry into the United States.
 If you want to re-enter the United States after traveling to Canada or Mexico for less than 30 days, there is no need to fill out a paper I-94W form.
-Your entry into the U.S. will also be expedited.
+Your ESTA will be checked again upon arrival.

 Note: Citizens from Visa Waiver Program countries do not have to apply for an ESTA if they travel on one of the ferries between Victoria, BC or Vancouver and Washington State because these are regarded as land border crossings.

-The majority of carriers are nowadays able to receive and validate messages related to a visitor’s ESTA status as part of his or her boarding status.
-That is why a visitor who wants to enter the U.S. under the VWP (and whose ESTA application has been duly approved) will no longer get the old I-94W coupon in his her passport.
+The majority of carriers are able to receive and validate messages related to a visitor’s ESTA status as part of his or her boarding status.
+This is why CBP has integrated the ESTA requirement for arrivals by land.

 When should a traveler apply for a visa and not for an ESTA?